← All docs

 Cross-Border

-Cross-border investment contracts are direct transfers — the platform provides the contract and identity verification, the parties choose how to move the money.
+Cross-border contracts are direct transfers — the platform provides the contract and identity verification, the parties choose how to move the money.

 What the Platform Charges